psychopy/psychopy/docs/source/builder/flow.rst

 Flow
 ----------------

-In the Flow view a number of Routines can be combined to form an experiment.
-For instance, your study may have a Routine that presented initial instructions and waited for a key to be pressed, followed by a Routine that presented one trial which should be repeated 5 times with various different parameters set.
+In the Flow panel a number of :doc:`Routines </builder/routines>` can be combined to form an experiment.
+For instance, your study may have a :doc:`Routine </builder/routines>` that presented initial instructions and waited for a key to be pressed, followed by a :doc:`Routine </builder/routines>` that presented one trial which should be repeated 5 times with various different parameters set.
 All of this is achieved in the Flow panel.

 Adding Routines
 ~~~~~~~~~~~~~~~~~

-The Routines that the Flow will use should be generated first (although their contents can be added or altered at any time).
-To insert a Routine into the Flow click the appropriate button in the left of the Flow panel or use the Experiment menu.
-A dialog box will appear asking which of your Routines you wish to add and where to add it.
-To select the location choose the number (being shown in small black disks on the timeline) that corresponds to the location for your Routine.
+The :doc:`Routines </builder/routines>` that the Flow will use should be generated first (although their contents can be added or altered at any time).
+To insert a :doc:`Routine </builder/routines>` into the Flow click the appropriate button in the left of the Flow panel or use the Experiment menu.
+A dialog box will appear asking which of your :doc:`Routines </builder/routines>` you wish to add and where to add it.
+To select the location choose the number (being shown in small black disks on the timeline) that corresponds to the location for your :doc:`Routine </builder/routines>`.
 Note that the numbers do not represent physical units of time (e.g. seconds), merely an ordering.

 ..
 Ref: Loops

 Loops
 ~~~~~~~~~~~~~~~
-Loops control the repetition of Routines and the choice of stimulus parameters for each.
+Loops control the repetition of :doc:`Routines </builder/routines>` and the choice of stimulus parameters for each.
 PsychoPy can generate the next trial based on the :term:`method of constants` or using an :term:`adaptive staircase`.
 To insert a loop use the button on the left of the Flow panel, or the item in the Experiment menu of the Builder.
-The start and end of a loop is set in the same way as the location of a Routine (see above) using numbers to indicate the entry points on the time line.
-Loops can encompass one or more Routines and other loops (i.e. they can be nested).
+The start and end of a loop is set in the same way as the location of a :doc:`Routine </builder/routines>` (see above) using numbers to indicate the entry points on the time line.
+Loops can encompass one or more :doc:`Routines </builder/routines>` and other loops (i.e. they can be nested).

-As with components in Routines, the loop must be given a name, which must be unique and made up of only alpha-numeric characters (underscores are allowed).
+As with components in :doc:`Routines </builder/routines>`, the loop must be given a name, which must be unique and made up of only alpha-numeric characters (underscores are allowed).
 I would normally use a plural name, since the loop represents multiple repeats of something. **For example, `trials`, `blocks` or `epochs` would be good names for your loops.**

 Method of Constants
 ^^^^^^^^^^^^^^^^^^^